-Chemoprophylaxis or treatment for malaria in patients receiving ARV agents requires attention to potential drug interactions (see Table 5).
-Several potential drug interactions can occur between antimalarial and HIV drugs.45 Providers are also encouraged to check for drug-drug interactions by using an interactive web-based resource from the University of Liverpool at www.hiv-druginteractions.org.
+Chemoprophylaxis or treatment for malaria in patients receiving ARV agents requires attention to potential drug interactions.
+Several potential drug interactions can occur between antimalarial and HIV drugs as well as other medications used to treat HIV-associated opportunistic infections (see Table 5).46 Providers are also encouraged to check for drug-drug interactions by using an interactive web-based resource from the University of Liverpool at http://www.hiv-druginteractions.org.
 Mefloquine in repeated doses has been observed to reduce area under the concentration-time curve and maximal plasma concentrations of ritonavir by 31% and 36%, respectively.
 Insufficient data are available to suggest that dose adjustments are needed.

-Quinine levels may be increased by ritonavir-containing regimens; conversely, nevirapine and efavirenz can reduce plasma quinine levels.
-Potential interactions can occur between ritonavir and chloroquine, but their clinical significance is unclear, and until further data are available, no dose adjustments are recommended.
+Quinine levels may be increased by ritonavir-containing regimens or cobicistat; conversely, nevirapine and efavirenz can reduce plasma quinine levels.
+Potential interactions can occur between ritonavir or cobicistat and chloroquine, but their clinical significance is unclear, and until further data are available, no dose adjustments are recommended.

 Artemether-lumefantrine is now approved in the United States for treatment of uncomplicated P. falciparum infection.
-Data in children suggest that this combination is well tolerated and safe in HIV-infected children,46 but data are lacking in HIV-infected adults.
-Artesunate is available for treatment of severe malaria through a compassionate use Investigational New Drug application.
-A trial in Uganda demonstrated the effectiveness of artesunate plus amodiaquine in HIV-infected children, but treatment was associated with increased risk of neutropenia in those on ART, particularly zidovudine, which was attributed to the amodiaquine component of therapy.47
+Data in children suggest that this combination is well tolerated and safe in HIV-infected children,47 however, efficacy data are conflicting in HIV-infected adults.
+An open-label trial in Tanzania demonstrated excellent efficacy (97.6%) of artemether-lumefantrine for treating uncomplicated P. falciparum malaria in HIV-infected adults on nevirapine-based ART.48 Conversely, 28-day clinical and parasitologic response was sub-optimal in the efavirenz-based ART group, with efficacy of 82.5%, and a 19-fold increased risk of recurrent parasitemia compared to the control group of HIV-infected adults not on ART.48 Artesunate is available for treatment of severe malaria through a compassionate use Investigational New Drug application.
+A trial in Uganda demonstrated the effectiveness of artesunate plus amodiaquine in HIV-infected children, but treatment was associated with increased risk of neutropenia in those on ART, particularly zidovudine, which was attributed to the amodiaquine component of therapy.49

-Protease inhibitors and non-nucleoside reverse transcriptase inhibitors have the potential to affect metabolism of artemisinin-containing drugs,48 but the overall effect and clinical significance remain unclear.
+Ritonavir or cobicistat-boosed ARV regimens and non-nucleoside reverse transcriptase inhibitors have the potential to affect metabolism of artemisinin-containing drugs,50 but the overall effect and clinical significance remain unclear.
 No dose alterations currently are recommended.